vbalanarayan/adcash-test/README.md

 # adcash-test
-To evaluate the code for the assignment given
+This repository contains the source code for the assignment given

-UI Framework Used
+# UI Framework Used
 Bootstrap and jQuery

-Backend
+# Backend Framework Used
 No Framework - Core PHP is used

-Quick Demo of the project
+# Quick Demo of the project
 http://ideashack.in/adcashtest/

 User: demo